Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 ### Theme Markup

-Update your demo markup  `demos/src/demo.mustache` with a theme class name to preview what we have done.
+Update your demo markup `demos/src/demo.mustache` with a theme class to preview what we have done.
 For example to see the inverse theme update the component class to `o-example o-example--inverse`:

 <pre><code class="o-syntax-highlight--diff">-&lt;div class="o-example" data-o-component="o-example">
 +&lt;div class="o-example o-example--inverse" data-o-component="o-example">